-The one component which I didn’t give the recipe for is the sour cream drizzle.
-It’s really easy to make.
-I use 1/2 cup of full fat sour cream, 2 TBSP cream or 1/2 and 1/2.
+The one component which I didn't give the recipe for is the sour cream drizzle.
+It's really easy to make.
+I use ½ cup of full fat sour cream, 2 tablespoon cream or ½ and ½.
 Give it a pinch of kosher salt, add to a squeeze bottle and shake it around.
-You’ll have sour cream with just enough body to stay on top of the ingredients.
+You'll have sour cream with just enough body to stay on top of the ingredients.
 The pinch of salt makes it just delicious!

 If you're looking for some incredible accompanying dishes, check out my easy guacamole recipe.
 Or if you're not feeling the pork, take a look at my low carb chicken fajita recipe which is really fun to eat.
 If you decide to make the pulled pork and have leftovers, I'm putting together a pulled pork soup recipe that will be posted up soon!